frontenddogma/web-development-glossary/manuscript/p.md

 : Custom and proprietary quality criteria for web pages (Google) and Facebook Pages (Facebook).

 PageRank
 : An algorithm used by Google Search to rank web pages in their search engine results.
 PageRank was named after Larry Page, one of the founders of Google.
 PageRank is a way of measuring the importance of website pages.
 According to Google: “PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important the website is.
 The underlying assumption is that more important websites are likely to receive more links from other websites.”
-Currently, PageRank is not the only algorithm used by Google to order search results, but it is the first algorithm that was used by the company, and it is the best known.&nbsp;[†](#w-pagerank)
+Currently, PageRank is not the only algorithm used by Google to order search results, but it is the first algorithm that was used by the company, and the best known.&nbsp;[†](#w-pagerank)

 PageSpeed
 : A family of tools by Google, designed to help a website’s performance optimization.
 PageSpeed was introduced in 2010.
-There are four main components of PageSpeed family tools: PageSpeed Module, also known as `mod_pagespeed`, PageSpeed Insights, PageSpeed Service, and the PageSpeed Chrome DevTools extension.
+There are four main components of PageSpeed family tools: PageSpeed Module, also known as mod_pagespeed, PageSpeed Insights, PageSpeed Service, and the PageSpeed Chrome DevTools extension.
 All of these components are built to identify faults in a website’s compliance with Google’s Web Performance Best Practices, as well as to automate the optimization process.&nbsp;[†](#w-pagespeed) ℹ︎&nbsp;[developers.google.com/speed](https://developers.google.com/speed)

 Page view
 : A request to load a single HTML file (web page) of an Internet site.
-On the World Wide Web, a page request would result from a web surfer clicking on a link on another “page” pointing to the page in question.&nbsp;[†](#w-page-view)
+On the World Wide Web, a page request would result from a web surfer clicking on a link on another page pointing to the page in question.&nbsp;[†](#w-page-view)

 Pair programming
 : An agile software development technique in which two programmers work together at one workstation.
 One, the driver, writes code while the other, the navigator or observer, reviews each line of code as it is typed in.
 The two programmers switch roles frequently.
 While reviewing, the navigator also considers the “strategic” direction of the work, coming up with ideas for improvements and likely future problems to address.
 This is intended to free the driver to focus all of their attention on the “tactical” aspects of completing the current task, using the navigator as a safety net and guide.&nbsp;[†](#w-pair-programming)